 Acne is a condition that causes bumps on the skin.
 Food alone cannot cause acne but yes, some kinds of food can increase the risk of acne along with genetic causes and lifestyle. ”What not to eat in acne?” is a question frequently asked.
 Here is a list of food that can increase acne problems:

 Acne-friendly foods include low glycaemic food like whole grains and legumes.
-Food containing vitamin A, C, and E, and zinc mineral are considered safe food for the skin.
+Food containing vitamins A, C, and E, and zinc mineral are considered safe food for the skin.
 Yellow and orange fruits, whole-wheat bread, brown rice, quinoa, pumpkin seeds, and some kinds of fatty fish contain a high amount of water and minerals being a natural treatment for the skin.

 Mediterranean-style diets in very effective in acne treatment as it contains beauty skin-friendly foods.